 We recommend that at least one person in each unit have rights to enter events and deadlines in the calendar.
 We plan to have an ALA Staff Calendar view for internal deadlines and events, so units whose work is mainly internal should still send at least one person to training.

 Access to the event content type is created following training, since a clear understanding of the interplay of the taxonomies is required.
-After the upcoming press release transition period beginning May 7, 2013, there will be training sessions dedicated to adding events to the calendar.
-Staff whose unit managers have requested access for them will be notified of upcoming training options.
-After May 2013, to gain access to the calendar to add your unit's events, have your unit manager request access for you via TrackIT, and a training session will be scheduled.
+To gain access to the calendar to add your unit's events, have your unit manager request access for you via TrackIT, and a training session will be scheduled.

 Best Practices for Calendar & Events